 Accountability is people’s ability to understand what is expected of them, to exercise authority and to take responsibility for delivering results.
 Accountability practices emerged as among the most important drivers of organisational health and, ultimately, performance in McKinsey research based on the Organisational Health Index (OHI).

 Of course, some companies are better at fostering it than others.
-Starbucks is an example of an organisation that does a good job fostering accountability.
+Starbucks is an example of an organisation that does a good job of fostering accountability.

-During the economic slowdown of 2008, Starbucks took a hit whereby 600 stores closed and profit fell by 28%.
+During the economic slowdown of 2008, Starbucks took a hit where 600 stores closed and profit fell by 28%.
 Leadership during that time blamed the economy and increased price of dairy for the downfall.
 That was until Howard Shultz came back as CEO after leaving eight years prior.
 He held leadership accountable rather than blaming things that cannot be controlled, like the economy and dairy prices.
-He said, “Starbucks’s heavy spending to accommodate its expansion has created a bureaucracy that masked its problems.”
+He said: “Starbucks’s heavy spending to accommodate its expansion has created a bureaucracy that masked its problems.”

 Shultz’s solution to the problem was to create a strategy that developed brand trust.
-The initiative, called “My Starbucks Idea,” created a way for customers to share ideas directly with the company and with each other.
+The initiative, called “My Starbucks Idea”, created a way for customers to share ideas directly with the company and with each other.
 The programme was a success and Starbucks pulled out of its slump.
 Had Shultz not held leadership accountable, it is unlikely the organisation would have solved the problem.